Fire Guard Services

 Emergency lighting is an essential part of any fire safety system and must be tested regularly in order to comply with legal requirements and to ensure it is working correctly.

-We also understand that business owners may have questions about how often to test their emergency lighting.
+We also understand that business owners may have questions about how often to test their lighting.
 That’s why we’ve created this short FAQ to answer some of your questions.